sbergen/drift/README.md

-# NOTE!

-This is work heavily in progress!

 # drift

-`drift` is a Gleam library for creating highly asynchronous "functional cores", which can be wrapped with different I/O and timer implementations, depending on the environment they are running in.
+`drift` is a Gleam library for creating highly asynchronous pure functional cores, which can be wrapped with different I/O and timer implementations.
-The idea is that a stepper, which holds state and timers, can be updated in steps, producing a new stepper, the next timer due time, and a list of outputs.
-`drift` provides a bunch of data types and functions to make handling this easier.

-# drift_actor
+These cores can be used on both the Erlang and JavaScript targets.
+Side effects are tracked by producing outputs on every step, and executing the side effects is left to be done by a wrapping runtime.

+This repository contains the following packages:
+* [`drift`](drift) contains the core utilities for writing pure functional logic.
-`drift_actor` includes an wrappers to run a `drift` stepper inside an OTP actor.
+* [`drift_actor`](drift_actor) can wrap a core written with drift in an OTP actor.
+* [`drift_js`](drift_js) can wrap a core written with drift in an event loop on the JS target.
+* [`drift_record`](drift_record) contains utilities to record the inputs and outputs of a drift core in a snapshot-testing friendly manner.

+The [examples](examples) directory contains a simple drift core that can fetch cat facts, and wrappers for both the Erlang and JavaScript targets.